menu

 On the supply side, things still look relatively glum.
 Browsing sites like Card Kingdom and ABUGames, which are known for keeping robust stock of Magic’s earliest cards, I find many copies of various cards sitting in stock.

-For example, at Card Kingdom, I’ve seen the same copies of Nether Void, Magus of the Abyss, and Chains of Mephistopheles in stock for weeks now.
+For example, at Card Kingdom, I’ve seen the same copies of Nether Void, The Abyss, and Chains of Mephistopheles in stock for weeks now.
 I’ve been following these closely in the hopes that they drop pricing further (making them more attractive to acquire with store credit).
 Since I started watching, their price has drifted down about $10-$20…still not enough.
-(As an aside, for some reason Magus of the Moat has sold well for Card Kingdom, and they have increased their price twice in the past three months).
+(As an aside, for some reason Moat has sold well for Card Kingdom, and they have increased their price twice in the past three months).

 Browsing stock from other early sets, such as Arabian Nights and Antiquities yields a similar picture.
 Even Alpha is relatively plentiful.
 I remember thinking the time was soon coming when Alpha rares would disappear from the market due to their scant supply.
 Now, other than Black Lotus, you can have your pick of Power, Duals, and high-end rares on Card Kingdom’s site.
 While ABUGames’ stock of high-end Alpha and Beta cards isn’t as robust, Card Kingdom seems to have enough supply to keep the market afloat.